Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 • Impersonation of Cash App support or trusted contacts

 In imposter scams, fraudsters pose as Cash App representatives or even people from your contacts.
 They reach out through texts, emails, or social media, asking for personal information or a bitcoin transfer to resolve an issue.
+You can learn more about imposter scams in detail through our blog.

 • False deposit reversal request